Utricularia intermedia aka Flat Leaved Bladderwort

 Flat Leaved Bladderwort, Flat Leaf Bladderwort, Flatleaf Bladderwort

-How to care for Flat Leaved Bladderwort
+How difficult is it to take care of Flat Leaved Bladderwort

 With its straightforward care requirements, Flat Leaved Bladderwort is a hassle-free plant that anyone can enjoy.